Blac Chyna's Mom Tokyo Toni Defends Her Amidst Kardashian Trademark Fiasco

-It looks like the trademark issue between Blac Chyna and The Kardashian sisters is not all the way over.
+It looks like the trademark issue between Blac Chyna and The Kardashian sisters is not all the way over, Inquisitr reports.
 The issue has been pretty much resolved, with Kris Jenner stepping in and mending relationships, but Blac Chyna’s mom has now weighed in on the issue and her daughter.

 Tokyo Toni is Blac Chyna‘s mother, and boy has she voiced an opinion.
 After Chyna posted a revealing model picture, her mother dropped the below comments in regard to everything going on with the new mother.